tomasraposo/PixEdit/README.md

 - **-i**

-inverts the red, green and blue vales of each pixel
+inverts the red, green and blue values of each pixel

 - **-z[rg][rb][gb]**

-flattens red and green, red and blue or green and blue values of each pixel
+flattens each pixel of any combination of two colours (without repetition)